harchyboy/firstscoop/README.md

 **The "Bloomberg Terminal" for UK Commercial Property.**

-Vantage is a data intelligence platform that unifies scattered UK property datasets (EPC, Land Registry, Companies House, VOA) to identify distressed assets and their corporate owners before they hit the market.
+Vantage is a data intelligence platform that unifies scattered UK property datasets (EPC, Land Registry, Companies House, VOA, PlanIt) to identify distressed assets and their corporate owners before they hit the market.

 ---